Lorenz5600/Actian.EFCore/README.md

 - Changes are pushed to branch `main`.
 - Changes are pushed to a branch that has a pull request to branch `main`.

-The tests are run each of the following environments:
+The tests are run in each of the following environments:

 ### WIN64_INGRES_10_1_0, Ingres